DHTMLX/docs-diagram/docs/api/data_collection/getnearid_method.md

 ### Returns

-The id of the nearest item
+The method returns the id of the nearest item

 ### Example